Content created: 2014-05-13

 A little boy, an old man, various monsters, mountain spirits, wild tigers, &c. and a carnivorous hermit

-In the Táng dynasty (period 12), in the city of Luòyáng 洛阳, the wife of a very rich man named Lǐ Qí 李奇, had a dream in which a Daoist appeared and gave her a baby.
+In the Táng 唐 dynasty (period 12), in the city of Luòyáng 洛阳, the wife of a very rich man named Lǐ Qí 李奇, had a dream in which a Daoist appeared and gave her a baby.
 When she awoke, the room was filled with bright light and a wonderful smell.
 Some months later, she indeed did bear a child, a remarkably cute little boy.
 They named him Lǐ Níngyáng 李凝阳 (which meant “concentrated life” or something very like that which it is not dignified to inquire too closely about).
 But as he grew older, they noticed that, although still extremely cute, he was a bit odd.
 For one thing, he showed no interest in becoming an imperial official.
 For another he kept wanting to wander off and practice the Way.
 He even insisted on being called Lǐ Xuán 李玄, which meant “Lǐ the Mysterious.”

-One day, when he was somewhere in his teenage years and when his impressive childhood cuteness had given way to stunning adult handsomeness, an immortal came floating down on a cloud into the Lǐ household.
+One day, when he was somewhere in his teenage years and when his impressive childhood cuteness had given way to stunning adult handsomeness, a Daoist immortal came floating down on a cloud into the Lǐ household.
 He called himself Gold Flash of Tàibái Mountain (Tàibái Jīnxīng 太白金星), a place in Shānxī province.
 He was, of course, the same immortal who had appeared to little Lǐ Xuán’s mother in her dream years before, although it took the family a little while to work that out.
-Young Xuán was delighted, and he was quick to learn from this visitor of his pre-birth adventures.
+Young Xuán was delighted, and he was eager to learn from this visitor of his pre-birth adventures.

 It developed that he had previously been a Daoist himself, devoted to doing good deeds.
 But one of them had gone wrong when he tried to retrieve a woman’s corpse from a body of water and inadvertently damaged it.
 He was so ashamed and depressed, that he died.
 (Some people say there was more to it than that, but if you think so then you should probably be ashamed too.)